webage003/bigbangrke/docs/developer_setup.md

 # create the directory for the k3s registry config.
 mkdir ~/.k3d/

 # create the config file.
-Use your registry1 Harbor token that you copy from your Harbor profile.
+Use your registry1 credentials.
+Copy your user name and token secret from your Harbor profile.

-cat <<EOF > ~/.k3d/p1-registries.yaml
+cat << EOF > ~/.k3d/p1-registries.yaml
 configs:
   "registry1.dsop.io":
     auth: